VolkanSah/PoisonIvory/README.md

 * **Blue Team Integration** - Framework for continuous monitoring and collection of Threat Intelligence within your own security perimeter.

 Built for:
-- Red team operations (authorized environments only).
+- Red/Blue team operations (authorized environments only).
 - Critical infrastructure hardening and compliance checks.
 - Security research and adversary simulation in the AI/Quantum era.
 - Training of elite security professionals.

----

 ## Key Features